gutsy-robot/ROMA/README.md

 A new test environment has been added to check if ROMA trains of a different reward.
+This environment is planned to be adapted for training GAIL.

 To try that, use